How Robust is your Fair Model? Exploring the Robustness of Diverse Fairness Strategies: Experiments

-Also known as the \textit{StatLog} data set, the goal is to assess whether or not an individual represents a ``good credit or bad credit risk''.
-The data set contains 1,000 samples with twenty features (thirteen discrete, seven continuous).
-The protected attribute is a combination between marital status and sex, although an argument could be made that the binary ``foreign worker'' feature could also be a protected feature.
-The class imbalance in this data set is very severe, and so we equalise the classes prior to any training.
+\paragraph{German Credit} Also known as the \textit{StatLog} data set; the objective is to assess whether or not an individual represents a \emph{good} or \emph{bad} credit risk.
+The data set contains 1,000 samples with 20 features (13 discrete, seven continuous).
+The protected attribute is a combination between marital status and sex, although an argument could be made that the binary \emph{foreign worker} feature could also be a protected feature.
+The class imbalance in this data set is very severe, and so we equalise the classes prior to model training.
 We also filter the data such that the protected feature is sex only, rather than the combined data of sex and marital status.